Skip to content

 }

-3. Create the gravity_compensation_launch.py file (you need to do this in order to get the dynamic pameters from the config file).
-You don't need to do any modification in this file, just include it inside the launch folder.
+3. Create the gravity_compensation_launch.py file (you need to do this in order to get the dynamic parameters from the config file).
+You don't need to modify this file; just include it in the launch folder.

 Show the code